shap/shap/README.md

 </p>

-## Deep learning MNIST example with DeepExplainer (TensorFlow/Keras models)
+## Deep learning example with DeepExplainer (TensorFlow/Keras models)

 Deep SHAP is a high-speed approximation algorithm for SHAP values in deep learning models that builds on a connection with [DeepLIFT](https://arxiv.org/abs/1704.02685) described in the SHAP NIPS paper.
-The implementation here (`shap.DeepExplainer`) differs from the original DeepLIFT by using a distribution of background samples instead of a single reference value, and using Shapley equations to linearize components such as max, softmax, products, divisions, etc. Note that some of these enhancements have also been since integrated into DeepLIFT.
+The implementation here differs from the original DeepLIFT by using a distribution of background samples instead of a single reference value, and using Shapley equations to linearize components such as max, softmax, products, divisions, etc. Note that some of these enhancements have also been since integrated into DeepLIFT.
 Currently both TensorFlow models and Keras models using the TensorFlow backend are supported:

 ```python
 # ...include code from https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py